wonderbird/wonderbird.github.io/_pages/software-crafting/codescene.md

  The docker instance will contain an **unprotected SSH key** saved in `codescene/.ssh`.
 This will allow the `codescene` user read access to your git repositories.
 For your repositories, create a **separate dedicated user** with **minimal access rights** and think about information security.
 In addition, consider this problematic key in your **backup strategy**.

+##### Important for Windows Users: Bind Mount File Sharing Performance

+Recommendation: When running the docker container on Windows, then run `docker` from a shell from inside your WSL2 linux distribution.
+Please also ensure that WSL2, docker and your Linux distro are integrated correctly - see [Docker Desktop WSL2 backend](https://docs.docker.com/desktop/windows/wsl/).

+Rationale: See section **Awesome mounts performance** in [Docker Desktop: WSL 2 Best practices](https://www.docker.com/blog/docker-desktop-wsl-2-best-practices/).

+(I am currently testing this advice &rarr; ) This is expected to speed up analysis tremendously.

 ##### Running

 - Follow the instructions in section **Example: Run CodeScene using docker** of of [[2]](ref-2)